Exponential prime orbit theorems for Anosov subgroups: Introduction

 \subsection{Acknowledgements}

 We thank our advisor Hee Oh for her encouragements.
 We thank Rafael Potrie for useful correspondence regarding metric Anosov flows.
-We also thank Institut des Hautes \'{E}tudes Scientifiques and the Fields Institute for their hospitality and facilitating conversations.
-Sarkar acknowledges support by an AMS-Simons Travel Grant.
+We also thank Institut des Hautes \'{E}tudes Scientifiques (IH\'{E}S) and the Fields Institute for Research in Mathematical Sciences for their hospitality and facilitating conversations.
+P.S. acknowledges support by an AMS-Simons Travel Grant.
+The paper was also substantially revised while P.S. was visiting the Mathematical Sciences Research Institute (MSRI), now becoming the Simons Laufer Mathematical Sciences Institute (SLMath), which is supported by the National Science Foundation (Grant No. DMS-2424139).